 For the first time in history, the U.S. Surgeon General has dedicated a report to substance misuse and related disorders.
 This landmark report indicates drug misuse and substance use disorders are the most pressing health concerns facing America.
 (Read the full report here)

-The U.S. Department of Health and Human Services (HHS) indicate that drug overdose deaths are the leading cause of injury death in the United States and the Center for Disease Control (CDC) has announced that the United States is in the midst of an opioid overdose epidemic.
+The U.S. Department of Health and Human Services (HHS) indicates that drug overdose deaths are the leading cause of injury death in the United States and the Center for Disease Control (CDC) has announced that the United States is in the midst of an opioid overdose epidemic.

 The Palm Beach County Sheriff’s Office is committed to diminishing the number of deaths caused by drug overdose.